vext01/openbsd-wip-tools/README.md

         owip.py resolved <pkgpath>

 The only remaining command is the 'discard' command which discards a port in your sandbox without merging changes back into openbsd-wip.
+This is useful when you are just testing other people's diffs from the mailing list, for example.